Zero noise limit for singular ODE regularized by fractional noise: Proof of the main theorem

 For brevity we denote $L_j := L(\rho_j - \Delta_{j-1}, \rho_j)$.
 Using concavity of $x \mapsto x^{\kappa}$ for $\kappa \in (0, 1)$ in the first inequality and Cauchy-Schwarz in the second one we obtain:

-We note that by standard exponential approximations there exists $M_c > 0$ such that $e^{b k^{\kappa(1+\theta)} } \leq (1+ bM_c)^k$.
+We note that by standard exponential approximations there exists $M_c > 0$ such that $e^{b k } \leq (1+ bM_c)^k$.
 The first expectation is a product of quantities that depend only on independent Brownian increments.
-Therefore by the second condition in \eqref{eq:kappa_waiting_time} and Gaussian tails of $L_j$ there exists $M_L$ such that:
+Therefore by Gaussian tails of $L_j$ there exists $M_L$ such that:

 By \eqref{eq:tkf_bound} we get analogous bound on the second expectation - we condition successively starting with $\FF_{\rho_k}$.
 Therefore \eqref{eq:rho_k_bound} can be written as:

 This can be further bounded by $(1+bM)^k$ for some $M > 0$. \end{proof}